hypnopump/tr_files/README.md

 # Files for the school project
 This repository is plenty of useful codes about (Artificial Intelligence / Machine Learning) written in Python.
 Codes are organised by topic (Classic AI, Modern ML, Genetic Algorithms, Neural Networks, GA/NN and Reinforcement Learning).
+Alse a notebook for stock prices analysis is provided in the Stocks folder.

 ## Classic AI
 Quick review of some famous classic AI algorithms such as Minimax with Alpha-Beta Prunning and Search Space Methods